Sovereign Producer: How to Build Your Own Kingdom in a World Without States.

 You must add traces of life to become the latter.
 Ultimately, the craftsman’s survival method isn’t selling goods.
 It is proposing “Irreplaceable Moments of Life” through goods.

+Regarding cafes, there are also examples in an Eastern context.
 Japanese merchant Sen no Rikyu shifted a thatched hut and old teacups into the context of “Zen.”
 He sublimated tea procedures into a Ritual by assigning Zen meaning to them.
 The quiet forest, the sound of the stream, the neat monk’s robe—the moment customers face these, they are insulated from daily context.
 By repeating key movements (grinding tea, pouring water) in slow motion, he breathed “Zen Life” into them.
 Drinking tea brewed by a Zen master injects “Zen” into my life context.

 If you are interested with Sen no Rikyu’s Strategy, [See: Wabi-Sabi Is Not Interior Style — It’s Experience Design: The Hidden Logic Small Businesses Miss (Part 1)]